That's Entertainment (The Jam song): Song profile

 "I was in London by the time I wrote 'That's Entertainment'," said Weller, "writing it was easy in a sense because all those images were at hand, around me."
 In an interview with Absolute Radio he said: "I wrote it in 10 mins flat, whilst under the influence, I'd had a few but some songs just write themselves.
 It was easy to write, I drew on everything around me."

 Certifications

+Morrissey version

+English singer Morrissey covered "That's Entertainment" in 1991.
+It was released as a B-side for his single "Sing Your Life" and was later included in Suedehead: The Best of Morrissey.
+The song featured backing vocals from Chas Smash of Madness.